justynath/read-and-grow/README.md

 While the current version of the project is fully functional, I have some exciting features planned for future updates.
 Here are a few ideas that I didn't have time to implement in this release:

 1. **Reading History**:
-   - Additional page with bookcovers and short descriptions of the book.
-Promotes reading non-fiction books as well as demonstrate what type of books are being chosen for the bookclub
+   - Additional page with book covers and short descriptions of the books.
+Promotes reading non-fiction books as well as demonstrates what types of books are being chosen for the book club
 2. **Online Booking**:
-   - Implement a booking system for in-person meetups that cater for limited numebr of people in the set location
+   - Implement a booking system for in-person meetups that caters to a limited number of people in the set location
 3. **Blog Section**:
-   - More detailed and personal accounts of in-person meetups, including inteesting discussion points, recomendations and photos
+   - More detailed and personal accounts of in-person meetups, including interesting discussion points, recommendations, and photos

 ## Testing